ArcturusZhang/Mahjong/README.md

 1. Player cannot discard same tile or strongly related tiles after claimed an open (DONE)

+1. Add item to RoundStatus how many richi stick are placed on the board (Done)

+1. Rework RoundStatus, assign this information to a new Networked Object (Done)

 1. Setting item whether allows false richi (claim richi when hand are not ready)

 1. Add setting items to end game when all point are lost or not

 1. UI completion

-1. Add item to RoundStatus how many richi stick are placed on the board (Suspended)

-1. Rework RoundStatus, assign this information to a new Networked Object
+1. Assign hooks to players' properties (such as PlayerIndex), to assiociate them with correct position, etc.

 1. Early abort game conditions

+1. Graduately obsolete ResoureManager